NexPlayer/Android-SDK/advanced.md

 **Returns**

 NexErrorCode

 #### NexErrorCode changeMinBandWidth(int minBwBps)

 This method sets the minimum bandwidth for streaming playback dynamically during playback.

-This applies in cases with content where there are multiple tracks at different bandwidths (such as in the case of H- LS).
+This applies in cases with content where there are multiple tracks at different bandwidths (such as in the case of HLS).
 The player will not consider any track under the minimum bandwidth when determining whether a track change is appropriate, even if it detects less bandwidth available.

 **Parameters**